chris-jan-trapp/tachyconnect/README.md

 # tachyconnect

 This package can be used make Qt applications communicate with [leica](https://leica-geosystems.com/) total stations.
+Qt is required to provide threading and signal/ slot infrastructure.
 It provides a message abstraction for the [GSI](https://totalopenstation.readthedocs.io/en/stable/input_formats/if_leica_gsi.html) and [geoCOM](http://webarchiv.ethz.ch/geometh-data/student/eg1/2010/02_deformation/TPS1200_GeoCOM_Manual.pdf) protocols.

 ## The Concept